OrangeSpider/website_learner/README.md

 ### Using your OpenAI API key

-When starting the app, you will be asked for your OpenAI API key on the home page.
+When opening the app for the first time you will be prompted to enter your OpenAI API key.
 The key is stored in a browser cookie named `openai_key` that expires after seven days.
+If the cookie already exists, you will skip the key prompt and can immediately provide a URL.
 This is intended for local development only and is not recommended for production use.

 ## Deploying to GitHub Pages